Close Embrace Social Dance — Lesson for Beginners

 Hygiene is obviously important when dancing in close embrace.
 Please wear clean clothes and be clean and clean-smelling yourself.
 Avoid using too much perfume or cologne, since some people are allergic to these substances.

 Depending on the venue, we may have a plastic tray in the corner with a wet towel inside.
 If wearing leather sole shoes, you can step on this towel to dampen the leather and make it less slippery, in case the floor is too slippery.
-As noted in the section on strictly enforced rules, it is absolutely prohibited to use talc to make the floor more slippery.
+(It is absolutely prohibited to use talc to make the floor more slippery.
+If the floor is sticky, talk to the organizers and we will talk to the venue owner to see if something can be done about the situation.
+Note that talc is often contaminated with asbestos, which causes long-term lung damage.)

 Cabeceo/mirada